Scientists discover electric eels hunting in a group

-Category: Environment Hits: 0Deep in the Brazilian Amazon River basin, scientists discovered a small, river-fed lake filled with more than 100 adult electric eels.
+Category: Environment Hits: 1Deep in the Brazilian Amazon River basin, scientists discovered a small, river-fed lake filled with more than 100 adult electric eels.
 Researchers witnessed the electric eels working together to herd small fish into tightly packed balls.
 Groups of up to 10 eels periodically split off to form cooperative hunting parties.
 Those smaller groups then surrounded the prey and launched simultaneous electric attacks.
 The findings overturn the idea that these serpentine fish are exclusively solitary predators.

 Read more https://www.sciencedaily.com/releases/2021/01/210114163927.htm